 The data presented in the table and graph reveal that 38.2% of the study participants mistakenly believe that Inborn Errors of Metabolism (IEMs) are contagious, highlighting a prevalent misunderstanding about these conditions.
 In contrast, 45.9% correctly responded "No," demonstrating a greater level of awareness regarding the non-contagious nature of these genetic disorders.
 Additionally, 15.9% selected "I don't know," indicating a noticeable knowledge gap within a segment of the population.
-These findings underscore the importance of raising public awareness about genetic diseases and their modes of transmission, in order to dispel misconceptions and the common confusion with infectious illnesses, as such confusion may lead to unwarranted social stigma against affected individuals and families, resulting in isolation or discrimination in schools and workplaces.
+These findings underscore the importance of raising public awareness about genetic diseases and their modes of transmission, in order to dispel widespread misconceptions and the confusion between genetic and infectious illnesses.